NHQ/jsynth/README.md

 # webaudio

 Generate audio streams with functions in the browser.
 Compatible with [baudio](https://github.com/substack/baudio) functions.
-Works on iOS 6 mobile safari (see note below).
+Works on webkits only, including iOS 6 mobile safari (see note below).

 Your function will be called with the following arguments: